astronomer/orbis-docs/docs/modules/api/houston.md

 # Houston API Integration

 The `houston.py` module is a crucial component of Orbis, leveraging the [Houston API](https://www.astronomer.io/docs/software/houston-api) to retrieve essential deployment information.
-This module provides a comprehensive interface to gather metadata about an organization, its workspaces and deployments, which is fundamental for targeted metric collection.
+This module provides a comprehensive interface to gather metadata about an BASEDOMAIN, its workspaces and deployments, which is fundamental for targeted metric collection.

 ## Key Components